chekanov/ppbook/README.md

 # ppbook

-Utility classes used for "Data Analysis Techniques in Particle Physics"
+Utility pyROOT classes used for the book "Data Analysis Techniques in Particle Physics" (https://handwiki.org/wiki/Physics:PP/Start).
+The book and the code are licensed by the CC BY-ND License.